International & Interdisciplinary Conference at the Landesmuseum für Vorgeschichte Halle (Saale)

 The conference aims to investigate the new significant and distinctive style of the Late Palaeolithic and Mesolithic hunter-fisher-gatherers.
 We will try to explore the possible reasons for its creation; its meaning, function and possible indications of the early origin of writing.
 Representations of the landscape seem to have been engraved, as well as pictorial messages from one human group to another.

 The conference is addressed to archaeologists working on Mesolithic art but also to art historians, anthropologists, ethnologists and psychologists.
-You can download the conference programme.
+You can download the conference programme, the conference flyer and the abstract reader.